roshan151/Robot-Computer-Vision/README.md

 # Voice Control Features
 To interface with the robot while its running I am currently using voice control from my bluetooth buds.
-Bluetooth connection is provided using pulseaudio module (bluetooth buds card is set to hfp for both input and output) I am using speech_recognition library with google cloud speech recognition service for speech to text conversion.
+Bluetooth connection is provided using pulseaudio module (bluetooth buds card is set to hfp for both input and output).
+I am using speech_recognition library with google cloud speech recognition service for speech to text conversion.
 Currently the robot supports single word commands - forward, reverse, right, left, stop. pyttsx3 library provides text to speech output to prompt user for input and relay any error messages.